axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 Beside the callable subprocess approach, you can also define custom menu items in the Portal variable ``Portal.Menu.CustomMenuItems``.

-Example of custom menu items in the ``Portal.Menu.CustomMenuItems`` variable.
+Here's an example of custom menu items in the Portal.Menu.CustomMenuItems variable.

    .. code-block:: json